 Some baseball historians rank Wagner as the second-best player of all time, behind only Babe Ruth.
 He was also a decent person by many accounts, respected by those who knew him.
 Says historian Bill James: “He was a gentle, kind man, a story teller, supportive of rookies, patient with the fans, cheerful in hard times, careful of the example he set for youth, a hard worker, a man who had no enemies and who never forgot his friends.
 He was the most beloved man in baseball before Ruth.”In 2003, Wagner was among those baseball greats honored with a commemorative stamp issued by the U.S. Postal Service.
 In July 2003, the USPS issued its “Legends of Baseball” 33-cent commemorative stamps, honoring a collection of players, including Wagner — a group named the previous year to Major League Baseball’s “All-Century Team.”
 Among those in addition to Wagner were: Dizzy Dean, Lefty Grove, Jackie Robinson, Ty Cobb, Roberto Clemente, Mickey Cochrane, Eddie Collins, Jimmie Foxx, Lou Gehrig, Josh Gibson, Rogers Hornsby, Walter Johnson, Christy Mathewson, Satchel Paige, Babe Ruth, George Sisler, Tris Speaker, Pie Traynor, and Cy Young.
 One story about Wagner in 1909 has it that he was ready to call it quits that season.
 Arthritis in his legs had begun, and he felt he was slowing down.
 But then-manager Fred Clarke and owner Mr. Dreyfuss convinced him that he was still essential to the team’s success.
 So he continued playing.
 But after the 1917 season, at the age of 43, he hung up his glove and spikes for good.
 He managed a few games for the Pirates that year, but then moved on to other things.
 He later returned to the Pirates in a coaching capacity, serving as a general instructor with the team from 1933 to 1951, and becoming a favorite among the players.
 Shortly before his death at age 81 — on December 6th, 1955 — a statue in his honor was erected in Schenley Park, not far from Forbes Field.
 When Forbes Field was razed and the new Three Rivers Stadium was built, the statue came with it, and today, it now stands at the entrance of the new PNC Park that replaced Three Rivers.

 See also at this website, “Baseball Stories, 1900s-2000s,” a topics page with links to 12 other baseball-related stories, and for Pittsburgh fans, “The Mazeroski Moment: 1960 World Series.”
 For additional sports-related stories at this website see the Annals of Sport category page.
-Thanks for visiting – and if you like what you see here, please consider supporting this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 28 May 2008